treeverse/lakeFS/docs/howto/hooks/webhooks.md

 The format `{% raw %}{{{% endraw %} ENV.SOME_ENV_VAR {% raw %}}}{% endraw %}` will be replaced with the value of `$SOME_ENV_VAR`
 during the execution of the action.
 If that environment variable doesn't exist in the lakeFS server environment, the action run will fail.

-For security purposes, any environment variable whose name begins with "LAKEFS" will be blocked.
-In this case, the variable will be evaluated to an empty string, effectively making it inaccessible.
+All environment variables need to begin with "LAKEFSACTIONS_".
+Otherwise, they will be blocked.
 Additionally, the `actions.env.enabled` configuration parameter can be set to `false` to block access to all environment variables.
 {: .note }